|

 Connect

-for Kids is a virtual encyclopedia of information
+for Kids is a virtual encyclopedia

-places for kids.
-The award-winning Web site, e-mail
+The award-winning Web site, e-mail newsletters,

-newsletters, radio, print and TV ads help people become
+radio, print and TV ads help people become

-more active citizensfrom volunteering to voting.
+more active citizensfrom volunteering

-(http://www.connectforkids.org/index.htm)
+to voting. (http://www.connectforkids.org/index.htm)

 TOP